2026 NFL Draft: Dan Orlovsky emphatically states Fernando Mendoza is not QB1 for 'everybody on Earth'

 In fact, Orlovsky definitively pushed back when host Pat McAfee introduced him by suggesting “it seems like everybody on Earth except for you” believes Mendoza is the unquestioned top QB in this year’s class.
 Mendoza, the reigning 2025 Heisman Trophy winner who led the Hoosiers to the program’s first-ever national championship in football in January, is currently the betting favorite to be the No. 1 overall pick in the draft with -10,000 odds according to BetMGM.
 Meanwhile, Simpson is tied with seven other players with the eighth-best odds (+50,000) to be the top overall pick, per BetMGM.

-But, according to Orlovsky, not all NFL coaches and general managers are in complete agreement that Mendoza should be the first quarterback off the board April 23.
+But, according to Orlovsky, not all NFL coaches and general managers are in complete agreement that Mendoza should be the first quarterback off the board on April 23.
+He elaborated on the show.

 “To the comment that it seems that everybody on Earth thinks that Fernando Mendoza is the first quarterback or QB1, that’s not true.
 I can factually tell you that’s not a real thing,” Orlovsky told McAfee on Tuesday. “… I finally got done with Ty’s (tape) about a week ago, (and) I felt strongly that he was the No. 1 quarterback in the class.
 I can tell you — and I’m not going to tell you who — but I probably texted 12-15 general managers/decision-making coaches in the NFL the very simple text of: ‘Ty Simpson is the best quarterback in this class,’ and two people got back to me with a disagreement.
 It was some form of like ‘agree,’ … sometimes it was a thumbs up (emoji), sometimes it was a gif of like ‘Yes!’”